aymenbensalah/the-smart-plane-v1/README.md

 # The smart plane

-Learn Math with smart plan
+Learn Math with smart plane